Emmotes/ic_spoilers/docs/thellora.md

 # Thellora

 We currently know very little about this champion.
-We believe they will be part of the next (and sixth) Idle Champions Presents: `Fatebreaker`.
+They've been confirmed to be part of the next (and sixth) Idle Champions Presents: `Fatebreaker` - and from the model we can tell that they'll be a Centaur.
+But that's about it.

 # Basic Information